oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/groebner_bases.md

     Hilbert-driven

-!!! warning "Expert functions for Gröbner bases"
+!!! warning "Expert function for computing Gröbner bases"
-    The following functions are low-level implementations of various Gröbner basis algorithms with many adjustable arguments.
-Only use these functions directly if you know what you are doing.
+    With many adjustable keyword arguments, the following function provides low-level implementations of various versions of the Gröbner basis algorithm.
+Use these functions only if you know what you are doing.

 ```@docs
 f4( I::MPolyIdeal; initial_hts::Int=17, nr_thrds::Int=1, max_nr_pairs::Int=0, la_option::Int=2, reduce_gb::Int=1, info_level::Int=0)